dmbarbour/wikilon/docs/AwelonLang.md

 * `(@foo)` - gates for active debugging (logging, breakpoints)
 * `(force)` - evaluate previously deferred computations

-Annotations, by nature, must have no internally observable effect on computation.
-Nonetheless, annotations may cause an incorrect computation to fail fast, simplify static detection of errors, or support useful external observations like debug logs or breakpoint states.
+Annotations must have no internally observable effect on computation.
+Nonetheless, annotations may cause an incorrect computation to fail fast, defer unnecessary computation, simplify static detection of errors, or support useful external observations like debug logs or breakpoint states.

 Annotations may be introduced and documented on a runtime basis.
 In case of porting code, runtimes that do not recognize an annotation may ignore it.
 Long term, we should reach some de-facto standardization on useful annotations.